 - For the rhubarb compote/drizzle:

-- 500 grams rhubarb just over a pound, about 6 large stalks, cut in small pieces.
+- 16 ounces rhubarb, leaves removed, cut in small pieces.
+That's about 6 large stalks.
 Discard any leaves as the leaves are poisonous.

 - ½ cup white sugar